 Tap into your communications agency resources

 Your company’s communications agency, particularly the media department, often has expertise in this area and will most likely have established relationships with various colleges in your area.
 They can do the research, gather and analyze the information, work within your budget and make sure you get the most value —so consider enlisting them at the outset.
-Essentially they act as liaison, garner the best exposure for your company, negotiate the best packages, and help with measurement.
+Essentially they act as a liaison, garner the best exposure for your company, negotiate the best packages, and help with measurement.

 Look for the added value and make the sponsorship work hard.

 Speaking of the best packages, don’t forget to ask about value-added or “free” items that are frequently offered to sweeten your sponsorship deal.
 If you’ve enlisted the help of your communications firm, they will most certainly ask for these items.
 Depending on your level of commitment, these can include obtaining extra tickets to an event, display advertising on the college website, additional arena signage, garnering air time on game broadcasts on radio and/or TV, showing your video or TV commercial before a game, and more.
 It’s important that you look beyond the stated elements of the sponsorship package and brainstorm enhancements that help you accomplish your marketing objectives.

 Take advantage of any opportunities for involvement with team coaches, athletic directors, athletes (obviously, “playing” by NCAA rules), and college presidents.
 Find out if they can stop by your suite to greet your guests, check possibilities for photo opportunities and community event appearances, etc. Team mascots are typically made available for photo ops.
 And those photos should make for great content to be used for social media.

 When it comes to college sports sponsorships, sometimes exclusivity is possible, particularly with premium packages.
 For example, if your company is a bank or credit union, you should ask if there are other financial services company sponsors.
 If exclusivity isn’t possible, at the very least, you won’t want your signage appearing next to a competitor.